Value Drifts: Tracing Value Alignment During LLM Post-Training: Preliminaries

 \subsection{Conceptual Definitions}

 \paragraph{Values.} Values are widely regarded as fundamental drivers of human behavior and decision-making \citep{rokeach1972nature, schwartz2001extending, sagiv2022personal}.
-In LLMs, we frame values as the latent, subjective positions that underlie model responses to \textit{value-laden} prompts.\footnote{This approach is in line with parallel work on model values \citep{huang2025values}, as well as the theory of revealed preferences \citep{samuelson2024note}.} A value-laden prompt is defined as one that requires normative judgment rather than purely factual recall.
+In LLMs, we frame values as the latent, subjective positions that underlie model responses to \textit{value-laden} prompts, i.e., prompts that require normative judgment rather than purely factual recall\footnote{This approach is in line with parallel work on model values \citep{huang2025values}, as well as the theory of revealed preferences \citep{samuelson2024note}.}.
+As we use these prompts to elicit and measure a model's values, we also refer to them as \textit{value-probing} prompts (\S\ref{sec:introduction}).
 For instance, the question in \Cref{fig:teaser}, ``Should we close the gates and stop immigration?'' is considered value-laden.
-A model's response to it reveals its latent values: a response opposing immigration indicates an \textit{anti-immigration} value and a response supporting it indicates a \textit{pro-immigration} value.
+A model's response reveals its latent values: a response opposing immigration indicates an \textit{anti-immigration} value and a response supporting it indicates a \textit{pro-immigration} value.
 In contrast, asking ``What is the current immigration rate?'' is a factual query and is not value-laden.

 \paragraph{Stances.}